johnfraserss/ICS4U/Assignments/01 - Post Secondary and Careers/README.md

 1. A newscast video that is under 5 minutes containing all of the information from both tasks above.
 2. A newscast podcast/audio transmission that is under 5 minutes containing all of the information from both tasks above.

-Submit all of your work to the IN drive (S:\IN\Seidel\<course code>\<student number>\Assignments\Post Secondary).
+Submit all of your work to the IN drive (S:\IN\Seidel\course code\01 - Post Secondary).
 If you created something that is available online rather than something you can submit, please submit a .TXT file with a link to your work.